The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Conclusion

 \section{Conclusion}

 This article provides policy-regret guarantees for online reinforcement learning with \emph{nonlinear dynamical systems over continuous state and action spaces}.
-We provide a suite of algorithms and prove that the resulting policy regret over $N$ steps scales as $\mathcal{O}(\mathrm{ln}(N)+\mathrm{ln}(m))$ in a setting where there is a finite class of $m$ models and as $\mathcal{O}(\sqrt{Np})$ in a setting where models are parametrized over a compact real-valued space of dimension $p$.
-The results require persistence of excitation, and rely on continuity assumptions on the dynamics, feedback policies, and a corresponding value function.
+We provide a suite of algorithms and prove that the resulting policy regret over $N$ steps scales as $\mathcal{O}(d_\mathrm{u}\mathrm{ln}(N)/\Delta+d_\mathrm{u}\mathrm{ln}(m)/\Delta)$ in a setting where there is a finite class of $m$ models that are separated via the constant $\Delta$ and as $\mathcal{O}(\sqrt{d_\mathrm{u} Np})$ in a setting where models are parametrized over a compact real-valued space of dimension $p$.
+The results require persistence of excitation, and rely on continuity assumptions on the dynamics.

-The results highlight important and fruitful connections between reinforcement learning and control theory.
-There are numerous exciting future research avenues, including the exploration of an $\mathcal{H}_\infty$ or an output feedback setting, the application to emerging real-world and large-scale infrastructure systems, or the analysis of the model-agnostic case, where the dynamics do not belong to the class of systems known to the learner.

-\begin{ack} We thank the German Research Foundation and the Max Planck ETH Center for Learning Systems for the support.
-We also acknowledge funding from the Chair ``Markets and Learning,'' supported by Air Liquide, BNP PARIBAS ASSET MANAGEMENT Europe, EDF, Orange and SNCF, sponsors of the Inria Foundation. \end{ack}